rust-tutorials/triangle-from-scratch/book_src/loading_opengl/index.md

   Also, a context is associated with a particular window's drawing area.
-  Usually you have just one window, and so you have only one GL context, and so you don't need to worry too much.
+  Usually you have just one window, and so you have only one GL context, meaning that don't need to worry about any of that.
   If you're trying to use GL with more than one window at a time, things can get tricky.
 2) Load the GL function pointers.